edgariscoding/distance-grapher/README.md

 ```

 ## 5. Delete an edge from the graph.
 The user provides TWO NODE NAMEs as the end points of an edge to be deleted.
 If the NAMEs exist in the graph with an edge between them, the edge IN THE DIRECTION GIVEN is deleted and acknowledged.
 If the requested edge does NOT exist in the graph, an error message is issued.
-The global flag UNDIRECTED must be set to FALSE to inhibit future execution of the Krushkal’s function.
+The global flag UNDIRECTED must be set to FALSE to inhibit future execution of the Kruskal’s function.

 ##### Format: